OpenDSA/OpenDSA/RST/source/SortingEmpirical.rst

 best for sorting small lists.
 For answers to these questions, we can turn to empirical testing.

+..
+What follows is a hack with a non-visible image to get use of the
+.. figure directive.
+We should fix this.

 .. _SortCompTable:

 .. figure:: Images/PtrSwap.png